kshrestha94/Ansible/Monitoring_and_Alert_Management_AWS.md

-# Monitoring and Alert Management with AWS
+# Monitoring and Alert Management with Amazon Web Services (AWS)

 ```
- This is a combination of services offered by (AWS) that enable monitoring of various resources and the generation of alerts or notifications based on user defined conditions.
+Services offered by AWS that enables monitoring of resources and the generation of alerts or notifications based on user defined conditions.
 ```

 # Simple Architecture